 - Dental Hygienists

-- Members of interdisciplinary care teams (mental health providers, social workers, case managers, etc)
+- Members of interdisciplinary care teams (mental health providers, social workers, case managers, etc) working on InterProfessional Education and Practice Transformation

 - Health care organizations (Community Health Clinics, Federally Qualified Health Centers, hospitals, etc.)